-- Allergens – The most common allergies are from cats, dogs, cockroach, and dust mites.
+- Allergens – The most common allergies are from cats, dogs, cockroaches, and dust mites.
 The cats and dogs don’t have to be in the building.
 Animal dander can be brought in on a person’s clothing in sufficient quantity to affect others.
 Dust mites and cockroach allergens can accumulate due simply to lax housekeeping and sanitation.
-Even perfumes, after shave lotions air fresheners can result in an allergic reaction.
+Even perfumes, aftershave lotions, air fresheners can result in an allergic reaction.

-Sometimes the Sick Building Syndrome (SBS) conditions may be alleviated by just removing one stressor: job stress, VOC’s, low humidity, formaldehyde.
-In other cases, significant improvement to the indoor environmental quality must be achieved.
+Sometimes the Sick Building Syndrome (SBS) conditions may be alleviated by just removing one stressor: job stress, VOCs, low humidity, formaldehyde.
+In other cases, a significant improvement in the indoor environmental quality must be achieved.

 The solutions are as varied as the problems.
 Obtaining the assistance of an Indoor Indoor Air Quality Specialist is recommended.

 We have almost 40 years of experience in dealing with SBS and IAQ problems.
 Contact us at 973-366-4660 or email@example.com for a free quote.